How To Invest Your TSP

 The TSP offers five different individual funds - C Fund, S Fund, I Fund, F Fund, and G Fund.
 Each of these funds offers exposure to a different part of the stock or bond market.
 It’s also important to note that each of the Lifecycle funds listed above is made up of an allocation of these five individual funds.

-C Fund - This is an S&P 500 index fund, meaning it invests in the 500 largest companies in the U.S. It has the best historical returns of all of the individual funds, and we normally recommend it as the largest portion of an investor’s stock exposure.
+C Fund - This is an S&P 500 index fund, meaning it invests in the 500 largest companies in the U.S. It has the best historical returns of all of the individual funds.

 S Fund - This fund invests in small companies in the U.S. and is most similar to the Russell 2000 Index.
 Although the S Fund takes more risk than the C Fund, it can be a great fund to have to add some diversity to your stock holdings.